konradotto/dit355-datagenerator/README.md

 ## Support

-If you have any questions regarding this specific module, please contact the lead developer of this module, [Konrad Otto](mailto:gusottko@student.gu.se), or the co-developer and maintainer [Armin Ghoroghi](arre2118@gmail.com).
+If you have any questions regarding this specific module, please contact the lead developer of this module, [Konrad Otto](mailto:gusottko@student.gu.se), or the co-developer and maintainer, [Armin Ghoroghi](arre2118@gmail.com).

 ## Authors and Acknowledgment

 This module is part of the distributed system for Visual Transportation Support developed by Clusterrot (Group 9) during the course DIT355 Miniproject: Distributed Systems at the University of Gothenburg.
 The system was implemented from November 2019 through January 2020.

 Clusterrot consists of the following members: